Consultancies pocketing EU millions prompts MEP grilling

 "However, the significant increase and the unusual concentration on the so-called Big Four require some explanation by the Commission," she said.

-The committee plans on asking executive vice-president Valdis Dombrovskis what kind of services the commission had requested and for what purpose.
+The committee plans on asking EU budget commissioner Johannes Hahn what kind of services the commission had requested and for what purpose.

 They also want to know how they assess results delivered.

-MEPs earlier this year demanded responses in a letter addressed to both European Commission president Ursula von der Leyen and Dombrovskis.
+MEPs earlier this year demanded responses in a letter addressed to both European Commission president Ursula von der Leyen and is executive vice-president Valdis Dombrovskis.

 They highlighted possible conflicts of interest given the Big Four were increasingly dealing with the commission's structural reform support programme.

-Note: This article was updated on 29 November, 2021 at 9:56.
-It had incorrectly suggested the 6 December meeting would be held with Dombrovskis, when in fact it will be with Johannes Hahn